DropDemBits/turse-rs/notes/Restrictions for each AST node.md

   - `ExportStmt`
   - `PreStmt`
   All specified statements are not required to be present
-- The following nodes are allowed as the final statement:
+- (Enforced by Parser) The following nodes are allowed as the final statement:
   - `PostStmt`
   All specified statements are not required to be present
-- The identifier in `EndGroup` must match the `ClassDecl`'s identifier

 ### `AssignStmt`